amberflo/metering-go/readme.md

 	//Instantiate a new metering client
 	Metering := metering.NewMeteringClient(apiKey)
 	//Optional ingest options
 	//Frequency at which queued data will be sent to API.
-Default is 60 seconds.
+Default is 1 second.
 	Metering.IntervalSeconds = 30 * time.Second
 	//Number of messages posted to the API.
 Default is 100.
 	Metering.BatchSize = 10